fiiiu/tangamandapio/posts/ubuntu-testing-day-wrapup-20161202.md

 Also you can test a real installation of Rocket Chat, joining [our community channel](https://rocket.ubuntu.com/channel/community), where we are available all day, every day.
+If you have a question, just ask.
+I am elopio in there.

 During the session we took a look at the [GitHub website](https://github.com), where many free software communities do their development in the open.
 They have